 Southport Literary Fair

-Meet our Authors
+Meet the Authors

 Rachel Adler is a Chicago artist with a BFA in Cartooning from The School of Visual Arts.
 They illustrate monsters and whimsical images, inspired by 80s abstract art, drag culture, and plastic objects.
 Rachel has worked on comic books, zines, and storyboards for animations and music posters nationwide.